mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 For me, the web browser is water.

 I'm so used to thinking about software as something the user ultimately interacts with through HTML and JavaScript that I almost forget that there are any alternatives.
-It's been a long time since I considered how weird it is that I design everything around a piece of technology whose primary job is representing documents.
+It's been a long time since I considered how weird it is that I design everything around a piece of technology created in the 90s to render static documents.

 But at Handmade, most of the developers I met didn't deal with web browsers at all, and they didn't use any of the technologies that I'm used to.